apatidar0/LLama_index_Learning/README.md

 ## Who is LlamaIndex for?

-Whether you're a beginner or an advanced user, LlamaIndex caters to all.
  The high-level API allows quick integration in just five lines of code for beginners, while advanced users can dive into lower-level APIs to customize and extend every module.